 - Communicate and connect with your audience

-- Inbound marketing works best in SaaS- Content marketing is a must!
+- Inbound marketing works best here and SaaS Content marketing is a must!

 - Newsletters, Free Trails, and Free resources are some of the best ways to attract leads in the SaaS landscape.